How to Build A Killer YouTube Content Strategy for Your Channel

 4 - Create a Content Calendar

-As a rule of thumb, you should upload original content at least once per week to keep your audience engaged.
+For many niches, there’s a rule of thumb saying you should upload original content at least once per week to keep your audience engaged.

 A content calendar helps you stay on top of your game.
 Factor in how much time video production takes, and what elements you can outsource.